AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 Start by creating the event corresponding to your needs.

+>[!NOTE]
+>
+>The number of real-time events created can have an impact on your platform.
+To ensure optimal performance, make sure you delete real-time events that you do not need anymore.

 1. Click the **[!UICONTROL Adobe Campaign]** logo, in the top left corner, then select **[!UICONTROL Marketing plans]** > **[!UICONTROL Transactional messages]** > **[!UICONTROL Event configuration]**.
 1. Click the **[!UICONTROL Create]** button.
 1. Give a **[!UICONTROL Label]** and an **[!UICONTROL ID]** to the event.
 The **[!UICONTROL ID]** field is mandatory and should begin with the prefix "EVT".
 If you do not use this prefix, it is automatically added once you click **[!UICONTROL Create]**.